pmartinolli/TM-bullshitometer/README.md

 2. Finding the weakest source in a list of bibliographic references : your thesis, your syllabus, a book.

-3. Debatting the values of the elements -5...+5.
+3. Debatting the quantified values of the elements : -5...+5 (is it enough ? is it too much ?...)